Typsium/alchemist/src/elements/links.typ

   args,
 ))

-/// Draw a dashed cram between two molecules with the arrow pointing to the left
+/// Draw a dashed cram between two fragments with the arrow pointing to the left
 /// #example(```
 /// #skeletize({
-///   molecule("A")
+///   fragment("A")
 ///   cram-dashed-left()
-///   molecule("B")
+///   fragment("B")
 /// })
 ///```)
 /// It is possible to change the stroke of the lines in the arrow
 /// with the `stroke` argument.
 You can also change the base length of the arrow with the `base-length` argument and distance between the dashes with the `dash-gap` argument
 /// #example(```
 /// #skeletize({
-///   molecule("A")
+///   fragment("A")
 ///   cram-dashed-left(
 ///     stroke: red + 2pt,
 ///     base-length: 2em,
 ///     dash-gap: .5em
 ///   )
-///   molecule("B")
+///   fragment("B")
 /// })
 ///```)
 #let cram-dashed-left = build-link((length, ctx, cetz-ctx, args) => dashed-cram(